utilitywarehouse/vault-kube-aws-credentials/README.md

 # Configuration for the AWS secret backend
 aws:
+  # Enable the AWS backend
+  enabled: false

-  # The default TTL of credentials issued for a role
+  # The default TTL of the credentials issued for a role
   defaultTTL: 15m

   # The mount path of the AWS secret backend
-  path: aws
+  path: "aws"

   # Rules that govern which service accounts can assume which roles
   rules: []

+# Configuration for the GCP secret backend
+gcp:
+  # Enable the GCP backend
+  enabled: false

+  # The mount path of the GCP secret backend
+  path: "gcp"

+  # Rules that govern which service accounts can create bindings in which
+  # projects
+  rules: []
 ```

-Omitted fields also receive the default values.

-#### Rules
+#### AWS Rules

-You can control which service accounts can assume which roles based on their
-namespace by setting rules under `aws.rules`.

-For example, the following configuration allows service accounts in `kube-system`
+The following configuration allows service accounts in `kube-system`
 and namespaces prefixed with `system-` to assume roles under the `sysadmin/*` path,
 roles that begin with `sysadmin-` or a specific `org/s3-admin` role in the accounts
 `000000000000` and `111111111111`.